About Sassy Sister Stuff

 I taught General Education, Grades 1-4 for ten years.
 I primarily worked with special education and at-risk students in a disadvantaged community where I worked closely with parents to provide them with the resources they needed to advocate for their children.

 For the next ten years, I taught Special Education, Grades K-5.
 I also earned my National Board Certification as an Exceptional Needs Specialist Ages PreK-Adult.
 I began working in Professional Development, teaching educators about Special Education Laws.

 I advocated for students and helped parents gain resources for their children.
 I became certified in more than a dozen researched-based reading programs and taught teachers how to use the programs with their at-risk students.
 And I helped write multiple curriculums and programs for Special Education.

 And for the final nine years of my career, I was a school administrator in charge of the Special Education and at-risk student population.
 I continued to advocate for students and work with families in the community who needed assistance with educational resources and programs.
 With multiple advanced degrees, including Human Resource Development and Educational Leadership, I was often called upon to speak at conferences and special events.

-Thus, when I am able to help students and families with a current educational issue, I will write posts that may not fit neatly into my usual content topics here on my blog.
+Thus, when I am able to help students and families with a current educational issue, I will write posts that may not fit neatly into my usual content topics here.
 But education has been a passion of mine for 40 years and it’s an integral part of my soul.
 Plus, my personality type is always rated as a nurturer and caregiver — no matter which personality test I am given — so sharing, supporting, and inspiring others comes naturally to me!